mikehoward/tdd_deploy/lib/tdd_deploy/doc/SiteSetup.md

 two keys in ~/.ssh/.
 Copy-and-paste the public one into a separate deployment key for your site user.

-SITE_USER will pull down your site from the github.com repository using ssh - which will fail the first time because SITE_USER's .ssh/knownhosts doesn't know about github.
-You fix that by attempting `ssh github.com` and answering 'Yes' when ssh asks you whether to trust the host or not.
+**The first time it Won't work because github.com is not in ~$SITE\_USER/.ssh/known\_hosts** You fix that by attempting `ssh github.com` and answering 'Yes' when ssh asks you whether to trust the host or not.
 Then your login will fail, but github.com is now a known host, so deployment will work.

+SITE_USER will now be able to pull down your site from the github.com repository using ssh.

 ### Start kicking the Capistrano tires